 Making small adjustments to the hard drive settings of virtual servers, along with some other changes, can deliver better performance with minimal effort.

 Data centers that are highly virtualized usually select storage area networks (SANs) for various reasons, including remote replication and easier storage management.
 But some enterprises would rather keep virtual machines (VMs) and data storage separated by having them run on individual servers.
-Here are a few ways to optimize storage performance in these distributed environments.
+Here are a few ways to

 Local storage performance on virtualized servers

 The challenge with local storage is that an individual server has limited space to accommodate physical disks.
 This means an administrator can configure a system for high capacity with modest performance, or high performance with modest storage capacity.
 It is possible to mix features; for example, providing a few high-performance disks and filling remaining bays with high-capacity, lower-performing disks.
 But you cannot maximize capacity and performance at the same time.
 Instead, it's best to understand the unique needs of the server's workloads and provide storage with the corresponding characteristics.

 If you need better performance, consider the impact of partition alignment on local drives.
 Partition alignment represents a feature of new hard drives that use 4 KB sectors instead of traditional 512 byte sectors.
 This lowers the overhead data that accompanies each sector and makes more efficient use of disk space, but the OS must align the drive so sector boundaries to that the disk and OS agree -- otherwise the disk will need to reread and rewrite the larger sectors, which can diminish disk performance.
 Proper alignment can boost effective disk performance and help some RAID types (such as RAID 5).